 - pickled red ginger (beni shoga or kizami beni shoga)

 - Fill up half of bento box with the rice.
 Let it cool so that hot/warm rice will not warm up other cool food.

-- Reheat leftover Shogayaki (Ginger Pork) in the frying pan until it's warm thoroughly.
+- Make Tamagoyaki and reheat leftover Shogayaki (Ginger Pork) in the frying pan until it's warm thoroughly.

 - Wash and cut fruits.